BQcybersec/Projects/Project 1 Configuring Network and Elasticsearch/Project1_NetworkConfiguration.md

 ### Access Policies

-The machines on the internal network are not exposed to the public Internet.
+- The machines on the internal network are not exposed to the public Internet.

-Only the Jump-Box machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+- Only the Jump-Box machine can accept connections from the Internet.

 - My workstations public IP Is the only whitelisted IP with access permission to the Jump-Box.

 - Machines within the network can only be accessed by the Jump-Box.

-- Which machine did you allow to access your ELK VM?
-What was its IP address?

 - Access to the ELK virtual machine is done through the Jump box.

-A summary of the access policies in place can be found in the table below.
+#### A summary of the access policies in place can be found in the table below.

 |     Name        |     Publicly   Accessible    |     Allowed IP   Addresses     |
 |-----------------|------------------------------|--------------------------------|